Rural Schools Struggle With Road Ahead In Era Of Coronavirus

 Some larger school districts in the state are beginning the school year all online.
 And public health experts have warned schools that are reopening that they may just have to close down again because it's not safe.

-"Listening to experts to set policy is an elitist approach," said State.
+"Listening to experts to set policy is an elitist approach," said state.
 Sen. Steven Thayn.

 At a recent legislative hearing, Thayn, vice chair of an education committee, pushed a bill that would take authority away from Idaho's local health districts so they can't enforce school closures or mandatory mask orders.
 Many Republicans argued that local school boards should have the final say, not public health experts.

-That bill and another that would limit a school's liability when it comes to coronavirus lawsuits is likely to be debated in a special session of the legislature later this month.
+That bill and another that would limit a school's liability when it comes to coronavirus lawsuits is likely to be debated in a special session of the Legislature later this month.

-"There are a lot of people that are willing to go back to school, willing to go back to work and yet we're letting a few fearful people, control the lives of those of us that are not fearful," Thayn said at the hearing.
+"There are a lot of people that are willing to go back to school, willing to go back to work and yet we're letting a few fearful people control the lives of those of us that are not fearful," Thayn said at the hearing.

 In the Bruneau-Grandview district anyway, there is certainly some fear about the virus.
 But school leaders are also worried about students not learning.
 The district had long been labeled as poor-performing and things had started to turn around until the virus.

-This is just another pressure point for schools across the country and there's no clear blueprint on how to go forward.
+This is just another pressure point for schools across the country, and there's no clear blueprint on how to go forward.

-For now, teacher Maya Davis says she's just hoping to keep herself safe and her classroom clean: "And teach my kids as much as I possibly can."
+For now, Davis says she's just hoping to keep herself safe and her classroom clean "and teach my kids as much as I possibly can."

-One of her first lesson plans for Monday will be a Zoom session with a friend who's a doctor who's treated coronavirus patients.
-They'll discuss with the third-graders the severity of the virus, and how they can protect themselves and their families.
+One of her first lesson plans for Monday will be a Zoom session with a friend who's a doctor who has treated coronavirus patients.
+They'll discuss with the third-graders the severity of the virus and how they can protect themselves and their families.